dankons31/demo/README.md

 This is a simple readme file

 <<<<<<< HEAD
-This will cause shit

-This will cause shit
+This is different shit
 >>>>>>> verybad

+updates in stage

+Just changed some shit here